aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 # Karpenter Controller Authorization

-This section sets the permissions that the Karpenter Controller will have to create and manage EC2 and other AWS resources.
+This section sets the AWS permissions for the Karpenter Controller.
 When used in the Getting Started guide, `eksctl` uses these permissions to create a service account (karpenter) that is combined with the KarpenterControllerPolicy.

 The resources defined in this section are associated with: